openai/openai-cookbook/README.md

 # OpenAI Cookbook

-This repository shares example code and example prompts for accomplishing common tasks with the [OpenAI API](https://openai.com/api/).
+This repository shares example code and example prompts for accomplishing common tasks with the [OpenAI API].

 To try these examples yourself, you’ll need an OpenAI account.
-[Create a free account to get started.](https://beta.openai.com/signup)
+[Create a free account to get started.][API Signup]

 Most code examples are written in Python, though the concepts can be applied in any language.